Endometriosis and fertility: what impact on conception?

 Endometriosis is a gynecological disease that affects 1 in 10 women.
 It takes an average of 7 years to make a diagnosis.
 Endometriosis is often diagnosed when a couple has difficulty conceiving a baby.
 A fertility test then shows that the woman is suffering from endometriosis.
 30 to 40% of women with the disease suffer from infertility.

-What impact does endometriosis have on fertility?
+What is the impact of endometriosis on fertility?

-When a patient suffers from endometriosis, the mechanisms that trigger infertility are numerous and depend on the degree of disease and its stage (mild, moderate or severe endometriosis), the location of lesions, the patient's age and state of health.
+When a patient suffers from endometriosis, the mechanisms that trigger infertility are numerous and will depend on the degree of disease involvement and its stage (mild, moderate or severe endometriosis), the location of lesions, the patient's age and state of health.
 How can endometriosis and pregnancy be reconciled?
 How does endometriosis causehypofertility?

-• Ovulation disorders (dysovulation) l
+- Ovulation disorders (dysovulation)

-• Decreased follicular reserve, especially after surgery
+- Decreased follicular reserve, particularly after surgery

-• the presence ofendometriomas or cysts on the ovaries, which are adnexal lesions
+- the presence ofendometriomas or cysts on the ovaries, which are adnexal lesions

-• An inflammatory state of the entire reproductive system
+- Inflammation of the entire reproductive system

 What are the chances of having a child with endometriosis?

-The medical profession considers that a couple is not fertile when no spontaneous pregnancy has occurred after 12 months of regular intercourse without contraception.
+The medical profession considers that a couple is not fertile when no spontaneous pregnancy has occurred after 12 months of regular intercourse and without contraception.

 It also depends on the level of disease, the patient's age and the man's fertility.

-How to maximize fertility in endometriosis?
+How to maximize fertility in the case of endometriosis?

 Ovarian stimulation